-Zelle is an easy way to transfer money to your family and friends’ accounts regardless of the bank they use.
+Zelle is an easy way to transfer money to your family and friends accounts regardless of the bank they use.
 However, it is crucial that you only send money to known and trusted people.

 One of the major criticism Zelle has received since its rise to popularity is its lack of fraud protection and other security-related measures that prevent users from getting scammed or defrauded.
-Unlike widespread expectation, the Zelle network doesn’t yet offer security features found in its competitors, such as PayPal.
+Unlike widespread expectations, the Zelle network doesn’t yet offer security features found in its competitors, such as PayPal.

-For one thing, once you authorize a payment on Zelle after providing the recipient’s U.S mobile number and email address, the money transfer cannot be canceled by any means (unless the recipient has not yet enrolled in the network).
+For one thing, once you authorize a payment on Zelle after providing the recipient’s US mobile number and email address, the money transfer cannot be canceled by any means (unless the recipient has not yet enrolled in the network).
 Moreover, the participating banks and the platform itself are not legally accountable for any fund transfer by the user.

 The most common type of scam that takes place on Zelle is when an anonymous seller asks the buyer to pay for a product through the Zelle network instead of PayPal or other more secure payment methods.
 Since the network is supported by their bank or credit union, users generally feel secure and assume that the institution will intervene if anything goes wrong.

-As a fraud victim, the customer can complain to the bank, but they will just say that there is nothing they can do since the user had authorized the Zelle fund transfer.
-For this reason, the platform urges users to consider other payment options in case they are not sure about the recipient.
+As a fraud victim, the customer can complain to the bank, but they will just say there is nothing they can do since the user authorized the Zelle fund transfer.
+For this reason, the platform urges users to consider other payment options if they are unsure about the recipient.

 In more severe cases, scammers can drain funds from personal savings and checking accounts through Zelle.
 After getting lured into providing just a few details, including a bank verification code (via phone calls), the scammers create a Zelle account to quickly transfer money from that account to their desired accounts.